Zezombye/blog/articles/relationships.md

 ![](relationships/comments.png)

-## “You’ll find someone when you’ll least expect it” is bullshit
+## “You’ll find someone when you least expect it” is bullshit

 I’m doing a whole section for this because it is so obviously nonsense that it pisses me off.